Palm Springs quadruple murder trial: Teen who posted about murders calls claims a 'front' tied to rap lyrics - KESQ

 Social media messages brought in by the defense allegedly show Olvera taking credit for the murders.

-The prosecutor asked Olvera directly if he killed the victims.
-Olvera said "No."
+Asked directly by prosecutors if he killed the four victims, Olvera testified no.

-"I was fronting for the 'gram, fronting for the media."
-"I ain't living like that...
-I'm a wannabe rapper, a wangster," Olvera said.
+He said, "I was fronting for the 'gram, fronting for the media...
+I'm a wannabe rapper."

-Olvera said his posts that he killed someone at Zelda's nightclub, shot someone in the face, were made up.
-"It's a front," he said.
-His post, "fiending for some blood," was lyrics, he said.
-He's telling the court he did not kill the victims in this case and was posing online.
+Olvera testified popular rapper YoungBoy Never Broke Again was an idol and an inspiration.
+YoungBoy's lyrics chronicle drug use, murders and illegal activity.

-As of midday Monday, the defense is beginning to question Olvera about the case.
+Olvera said the social media posts were simply rap lyrics, and testified, "I'm a wannabe then, I'm a wannabe now and I'm a wannabe in the future."

 BACKGROUND: